 If the University of Florida is not your first choice and/or you do not intend to move to Gainesville and live in the luxury dorms, you should not requst a room reservation for Fall 2019.
 Due to the limited number of remaining rooms for Fall 2019, Windsor Hall and Ivy House are no longer accepting Undecided College Addendums.
 If you return housing paperwork for a Fall 2019 space, you will be responsible for the housing payments in the contract, even if you do not attend the University of Florida.

-If you plan on using financial aid, we offer a luxury residence hall deferment payment plan which allows you to pay two installments rather than monthly installments.
-This deferment plan is popular with students because it allows them payment flexibility until after financial aid disbursement.
-All scholarships are sent directly to the University of Florida and are applied to tuition before any excess amounts are disbursed to the students for housing, books, etc. After the drop/add period, when you receive scholarships/grants/etc in excess of tuition fees for that semester, students are typically allowed to withdraw that money for housing, living expenses, books, etc. University of Florida Student Financial Affairs will be able to give you more info; you can contact them at 352-392-1275.
+All scholarships are sent directly to the University of Florida and are applied to tuition before any excess amounts are disbursed to the students for housing, books, etc. After the drop/add period, when you receive scholarships/grants/etc in excess of tuition fees for that semester, students are typically allowed to withdraw that money for housing, living expenses, books, etc. Keep in mind, however, that the reservation fee is due when you sign up, and that August and September installments will be due before financial aid is dispersed in the Fall semester, and the January and February installments will be due before it is dispersed in the Spring semester.
+Many students and parents pay for those months out of pocket (and/or reimburse themselves with any excess financial aide after it is dispersed).
+University of Florida Student Financial Affairs will be able to give you more info; you can contact them at 352-392-1275.
 You can also speak with a Housing Specialist about payment options at 352-376-6223.
-If you plan on utilizing a scholarship or financial aid, you should request a two installment housing contract before reserving a room.
-The standard housing contract requires monthly installments and doesn't allow for you to pay with deferment.

 No. In multiple years, the traditional residence halls have had to place three students into double rooms designed to house two students.
 This makes for a very rough transition from home to a first year at college.
 This will not happen at Ivy or Windsor.
 At Windsor Hall and Ivy House, you are guaranteed placement into both the residence hall building AND the room size and style that you sign up for.
 There are no Late Applicant or Economy Triples in the luxury residence halls.
 We do not overbook housing.